...

 Do you hate your job, but think you’d be more productive (or even enjoy it!) with a different boss, team, or clients?
 What about more resources, tools, and support?

 If so, you might have found a career in an industry that’s a good match for you!
-Many employers may not be, and that’s ok.
+Many employers may not be the right fit, and that’s ok.
+Knowing that you’re in the best industry can make it easier to pinpoint the right company.

 But if you’d apply for something totally different (or even a different department)… it may be time for some strategic career exploration.